badmuts13/ansible_gitlab/README.md

 Gitlab version is latest.

 ## Role Variables
 The following variables are used in the template.
+The values are the default values from the role.
+Change these in the host_vars of the Gitlab server.

     git_external_url: "{{ ansible_fqdn }}"